The Dinah Project

 Tal Hochman

-CEO, The Israel Women’s Network
+CEO of The Israel Women’s Network

 Noa Kohai